 This section contains notification flowcharts and accompanying messages for each emergency level that could be activated at the Syphon Canyon Dam: high flow, non-failure, potential failure, and imminent failure.
 The high flow and non-failure scenarios share a notification flow chart, as the same parties would be notified during each event, but have different notification messages.
 Similarly, the potential failure and imminent failure share a notification flow chart, but have different notification messages.
 The notification messages for all emergency levels can also be found in Appendix E of this EAP.
+See Section 5.1 for an explanation of emergency level determination.

 In the event of an emergency situation, IRWD and public safety agencies should reference these flowcharts to know who to contact and in what order.
 Individuals or organizations at the beginning of flowchart branches are responsible for making all calls within that branch, in the order indicated.
 If a party is not answering the number indicated on the flowchart, the notifying party should reference the contact table given in Section 3.2 for alternate methods of contact.
 In order to facilitate clear and efficient communication of emergency conditions, suggested scripts for notification are included after each flowchart.
+To ensure timely and efficient notifications during a rapidly developing emergency situation, verbal notifications via phone calls will be short and direct, followed by email confirmations containing the language in the pre-scripted messages (Appendix E).